 Born in Islington, London, an only child, her father was a former soldier and then banker, and she was educated at home by her mother.
 She showed an early talent for writing and art; also singing and music which she gave up in 1849 after a bout of typhus.
 In January 1851 she was engaged to a Mr Bacon but the engagement was called off in December.
 From then all her emotional attachments were with women.
 She began a career in writing and her first novel My Brother’s Wife was published in 1855.
 She went onto publish nine further novels and books on her travels.

-At the age of 33, after the death of her parents, Amelia moved to Bristol and lived at The Larches (now demolished), Eastfield, Westbury on Trym, where she lived the rest of her life.
+At the age of 33, after the death of her parents, Amelia moved to Bristol and lived at The Larches, Eastfield, Westbury on Trym, where she lived the rest of her life (the house was destroyed by bombing in September 1940).
 From the early 1860s she lived with Ellen Drew Braysher (1804 – 1892), a widow 27 years her senior and they were to live together for 32 years until their deaths in the same year.

 Amelia however had several other lesbian relationships, notably Ellen Byrne (1838 – 1914), a married woman with a small son, whose husband Rev John Rice Byrne (1827 – 1907) was a school inspector.
 From about 1864 to 1878 Ellen and her husband lived at 7 Cambridge Park, Redland, in what was essentially a ménage à trois with Amelia.
-John Byrne seemed happy with the situation and even conducted a “marriage” ceremony on the altar steps of a local church.
-John was not actually officially connected with any Bristol church, but it is possible the ceremony took place at Holy Trinity, Westbury on Trym.
+John Byrne seemed happy with the situation and even conducted a “marriage” ceremony on the altar steps of a local church (1).
+John was not officially connected with any Bristol church but was an occasional preacher at Holy Trinity, Horfield, and this was almost certainly the location of the ceremony (2).
 The relationship ended when the Byrnes moved away from Bristol after John was assigned to another school district leaving Amelia deeply distraught.
 She told a friend it was like a death blow.

 In 1870 Amelia befriended Marianne North (1830 – 1890), biologist, botanical artist and sister-in-law of Bristol poet and homosexual rights pioneer John Addington Symonds.
 Amelia wrote passionate letters to Marianne but her feelings were not reciprocated.
 In May 1871 Marianne wrote “Bless you, what love letters you do write, what a pity you waste them on a woman!”.
 Amelia wanted to give Marianne a ring to wear on her next journey together but she declined.
 They remained friends but saw little of each other in later years.